Purpose of the Grant Program

 - Helping to organize the Fulbrighter’s daily schedule

 - Completing a host report form at the end of the visit and submit it to the Fulbright Finland Foundation.

 We kindly ask you to take a careful look at the more detailed Host Check List provided for the Finnish host institutions to help arrange a Fulbrighter’s visit.
 It is very important to familiarize yourself with the checklist and start preparing for the visit already well in advance before the scholar's arrival to Finland.
 (While some items included on the check list are geared towards longer Fulbright programs, most issues are relevant to all hosts of U.S. Fulbrighters in Finland).

 Please note!
-Inter-Country Travel recipient Fulbright grantees are not permitted to receive honoraria from the U.S. Government, inviting Commission, or sponsoring institution, as per FFSB Policy 654.3b.
+Inter-Country Travel Grant recipients are not permitted to receive honoraria from the inviting Commission, post, or sponsoring institution, as per FFSB Policy 645.3b.

 4. Fill out the Application

 Please note that the application needs to be sent to the Fulbright Finland Foundation six weeks before the planned visit.

 Send the application to the Fulbright Finland Foundation by submitting it to this Dropbox-folder.

 The Fulbright Finland Foundation reviews the applications on a rolling basis.
 If the Foundation approves the request, we will contact the visiting Fulbrighter’s local Fulbright commission/U.S. Embassy to request their support for the visit.
 Once we receive this confirmation, the Fulbright Finland Foundation sends out the official award letter to the visiting Fulbrighter and the host.

 We hope that communication about the visit and the project conveys that the visit has been supported by the Fulbright Finland Foundation.